rwmjones/rhrq-riscv-extensions/article.md

 extensions are grouped together into profiles, and how you can discover what extensions are supported in your hardware.
-We will also cover what hardware today supports particular extensions as well as looking at QEMU's support for extensions if you need to write software for an extension but it is not available.
+We will also cover what hardware today supports particular extensions as well as looking at QEMU's support for extensions.

 ### How Extensions are Encoded